sinisa-susnjar/msgbuf/README.md

 # Examples

 Please refer to the `samples` directory.

 # History

-* v0.0.8 Added endianess; defaulting to little endian.
+* v0.0.8 Added endianess (defaulting to little endian).